miscellaneousbits/backup.e4/README.md

 ### Using pipes

 **backup.e4** can redirect dump input and output to standard files.
-By omitting the dump file name you tell **backup.e4** to write the dump file to stdout, and to stdin for restore.
+By omitting the dump file name you tell **backup.e4** to write the dump file to stdout, and read the dump file from stdin for restore.

 The following is equivalent to the commands given as examples above.